 What is covered?
-What is the limit?
-II I pay?
-In-network Out-of-network Psychological and Neuropsychological testing No limit Deductible, then 20% coinsurance Not covered
+What is the limit? ill I pay?
+In-network Out-of-network Psychological and Neuropsychological testing No limit Deductible, then 30% coinsurance Not covered

-Psychological and neuropsychological testing and scoring What services are • Future re-testing to make sure the treatment is achieving the desired medical result included?
-Interpretation and report preparation necessary to prescribe an appropriate treatment plan Related benefit information • For services related to a mental health condition, see Mental Health Care .
+What services are included?
+Psychological and neuropsychological testing and scoring Future re-testing to make sure the treatment is achieving the desired medical result Interpretation and report preparation necessary to prescribe an appropriate treatment plan Related benefit information For services related to a mental health condition, see Mental Health Care.
 See Rehabilitation Therapy for physical, speech, or occupational therapy assessments related to rehabilitation.
 See Neurodevelopmental (Habilitation) Therapy for therapy assessments related to neurodevelopmental conditions.